Notable Statistics

 Top Impact

-In a given year, the impact factor of a publication is the average number of citations received per paper published in that journal during the two preceding years.
+In a given year, the Scholarly Impact of a publication is the average number of citations received per paper

-Suppose we wanted to compute the impact factor for the year 2010 for a publication.
-Let us assume that 50 papers were published in each of the years 2008 and 2009, which amounts to a total of 100 papers.
+were published in each of the years 2008 and 2009, which amounts to a total of 100 papers.
 We count how many citations

 were made to the 100 papers in the year 2010.
 Suppose the total number of citations was 250 in the year 2010.
-Then we can say that the impact factor for the publication in the year 2010 was 250/100 or 2.5